datagistips/MapFailbruaryChallenge/README.md

 # 30DayMapFailChallenge 🗺️🤢🏆🌟
-The official repository for #30DayMapChallenge, a daily mapping challenge open to everyone who will fail in creating good maps.
+The official repository for #30DayMapFailChallenge, a daily mapping challenge open to everyone who will fail in creating good maps.

 The idea is for you to create the new worst map

+## February
+It will be in February considering #30DayMapChallenge takes place in November and #30DayMapFailChallenge is the opposite.

+- February is 2 months after, November is 2 months before
+- November = 11, 1 + 1 = 2 and 02 is February

+Also, February may be the worst month to make a challenge because :

+- The number of days is never the same.
+So, keeping the name #30DayMapFailChallenge would be very stupid (like the challenge)
+- People concentrate their energy on choosing a Valentine's Day gift

+## Hashtag
+To communicate on social media, hashtag could be #30DayMapFailChallenge or #MapFailbruaryChallenge or #FailbruaryMapChallenge

 ## Categories
 For the moments, the categories are :